This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make this milkshake dairy-free?
+Can I make a strawberry milkshake without ice cream?

-Can I double this strawberry milkshake recipe?
+Can I double this recipe to make two milkshakes?

 Ways To Use Leftover Ingredients